Actress and cartoonist; illustrated Ally Sloper (1867), a lowlife Englishman, written by her husband Charles Ross.

 Black cartoonist with a manga-influenced style; Legacy of Light (2012) portrays a frustrated romance between an angel and a demon; Songbirds is a shonen-ai story of a frustrated gay romance.

 Webcomic As The Crow Flies (2012), drawn in lovely colored pencils, follows a young queer black girl feeling very out of place at a camp filled with white Christian girls.
+Also see Stage Dreams (2019), about a trans girl and a bandit woman in the Old West who counter a Confederate plot and find the time to fall in love.

 Created M.F.K.
 (2012), which starts, like any respectable epic, with sand farmers in the middle of nowhere.
 Nicely drawn, and doesn't reveal too much at once.